serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Over the last four years, I've been exploring the world of big data, building real-time and batch systems at scale.
 For the last couple of months, I've been building products with serverless architectures here at Glassdoor.

-Given the intersection here of serverless and big data, there were few questions on everyone's mind:
+Given the intersection of serverless and big data, there have been a few questions on everyone's mind:

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
 2) Can we fire single query which can construct a nested response from multiple data sources?